py2ai/py2ai.github.io/_posts/2020-08-01-Difference-between-yield-and-return-in-python.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: yield
-summary: This code will demonstrate the key differences between yield and return statements in python
+description: This code will demonstrate the key differences between yield and return statements in python
 ---
 yield keyword means:
 Provide output and continue